50 Mile Ultramarathon Training Plan

 What to Expect:

 Our 50 Mile Ultramarathon training plan is 24-weeks in duration and focuses primarily on helping you get to the finish line of your race.
 We use training cycles of three weeks hard, one week easy to allow for recovery and help prevent overuse injuries or burnout.
 Three weeks hard followed by a recovery week provide physical and mental adaptation to training stresses for a 50 Mile race.
 You may find that you need to work in shorter or longer training cycles, and we address that in our “Modifying the Running Plan” section in this 50 Mile training guide.

-The following is a snapshot of what to expect in your free 50 Mile Ultramarathon Training Plan download.
-The full download is a training guide covering not only the week-to-week details but also important training topics such as:
+The following is a snapshot of what to expect in your purchased 50 Mile Ultramarathon Training Plan.

 |WEEK||DAY 1||DAY 2||DAY 3||DAY 4||DAY 5||DAY 6||DAY 7||TOTAL|